 A word cloud (also known as a tag cloud or text cloud) is a visual representation of a text, in which the words appear bigger the more often they are mentioned.

-In this article, we’ll walk you through the steps of creating your own tag cloud using MonkeyLearn's Word Cloud Generator, and explore how you can use them to gain insights.
+In this article, we’ll walk you through the steps of creating your own tag cloud and explore how you can use word cloud generators to gain insights.

 Read along, or jump to the topic of your interest: